Openwide-Ingenierie/meta-mcuxpresso/README.md

 # meta-mcuxpresso

+# This layer is archived and won't be maintained
+---

 This layer provides basic support for NXP MCUXpresso SDK, which is a comprehensive software enablement package designed to simplify and accelerate application development with NXP's microcontrollers based on Arm Cortex-M cores